george24601/notes/tidb/misc.md

+Use split region to pre-split hot regions
+`SHOW TABLE test_hospot REGIONS` to see if SCATTERING col is all 0
+txn-local-latchs: default is turned on to pre-emptive txn conflict

 Note it does not support SP, View, trigger, UDF, FK

 watch out for the case where index and shard data are not on the same shard : two cases where double scan won't be a problem!